Darryl F. Zanuck: CinemaScope

 Implementing this was no easy matter.
 Directors, cameramen, and production designers were baffled by what to do with all that space.
 Zanuck encouraged them to spread the action across the screen, to take full advantage of the new proportions.
 Committed to its all-widescreen slate, Fox had to drop several projects that were deemed unsuitable for CinemaScope—one of them being Elia Kazan's On the Waterfront (1954), which Zanuck could not visualize being in color and widescreen.
 (Kazan took the project to Columbia, which had thus far stayed on the sidelines of the widescreen debate.)
-The public demonstrations that spring had already included excerpts from The Robe and How to Marry a Millionaire (also 1953), a glossy star package with Marilyn Monroe and Lauren Bacall.
+The public demonstrations in spring had already included excerpts from The Robe and How to Marry a Millionaire (also 1953), a glossy star package with Marilyn Monroe and Lauren Bacall.

 Of the other studios, MGM had immediately abandoned its own attempts and committed to CinemaScope and United Artists and Walt Disney Productions announced they would make films in the same widescreen process, but the other studios hesitated, and some announced their own rival systems: Paramount's VistaVision, which would prove a worthy rival, and Warner Bros.'s WarnerScope which vanished overnight.
-The November 3, 1953, premiere of The Robe brought Warner Bros. and Columbia around, though Warner's plan was a full slate of 3-D features for 1954, instead.
+The November 3, 1953, premiere of The Robe brought Warner Bros. and Columbia around, though Warner's plan had a full slate of 3-D features for 1954 instead.
 Zanuck began to make compromises, and eventually capitulated.
 Smaller theaters rented conventional versions of the studio's films; stereo they could live without altogether.
 Todd-AO came out in 1955, and after its developer, Mike Todd, died in 1958, Zanuck invested in the process for Fox's most exclusive roadshows.
 Although pictures continued to be shot in CinemaScope until 1967, it ironically became relegated to Fox's conventional releases.
 Nonetheless, the Battle of the Screens seemed to leave Zanuck emotionally exhausted.
-He began an affair with a young Polish woman, who was actually a guest of his wife, changing her name to Bella Darvi.
-When he cast Darvi in The Egyptian (1954), she was so mediocre and the script so unsatisfactory, that star Marlon Brando walked off the picture after the first read-through.
-He agreed to give Fox two other pictures rather than return.
-Her unintelligible accent helped sink not only the ponderous film, but also his long-enduring marriage, and indeed his life at the studio itself.